hoylabs/OpenDTU-OnBattery-docs/docs/firmware/flash_esp.md

 ## Multiple USB-Ports

-You board may be equipped with multiple USB ports.
+Your board may be equipped with multiple USB ports.
 This is mostly the case for ESP32-S3 boards.
 One of the port connects to a USB-UART bridge on the board, while the other connects to the ESP32 natively using USB.
 The former port may be labeled "UART" or "COM" and the latter port may be labeled "USB".
 On some